ConacBreslin/CBBridge/README.md

 <h2>
 Credits</h2>
 <p>
-Background image:	Photo by Jarosław Kwoczała on Unsplash Lady-one photo: 	Photo by Kayla Farmer on Unsplash
+Background image:	Photo by Jarosław Kwoczała on Unsplash<br>
+Lady-one photo: 	Photo by Kayla Farmer on Unsplash<br>

-Man-one Photo: 	Photo by Can yılmaz on Unsplash
+Man-one Photo: 	Photo by Can yılmaz on Unsplash<br>

-Lady-two photo:  	Photo by Anderson Guerra from Pexels
+Lady-two photo:  	Photo by Anderson Guerra from Pexels<br>
 Man-two photo; 	Photo by Italo Melo from Pexels
 </p>
 <h2>Content</h2>